THE HEART OF...

 The main dining area is defined by a curved wall separating the restaurant from the Kapor Center.
 A custom curved banquette and angled tables offer flexibility for small and large groups to dine.
-Lapiztola, Oaxaca-based art collective, worked with the design team to create a compelling mural that speaks to Agave Uptown’s dedication to authentic cuisine, the creation of mezcal, social empowerment and community.
+Lapiztola, Oaxaca-based art collective, worked with the design team to create a compelling mural paying homage to the sharing of wisdom and tradition, the creation of mezcal, social empowerment and community.

-Made up of passionate Bay Area locals, Arcsine believes in the positive impact that home-grown pride, good design and good food has on the community, as well as with visitors.
+Arcsine believes in the positive impact that home-grown pride, good design and good food has on the community, as well as with visitors.
 To ensure that Agave Uptown delivers a truly Oakland experience, Arcsine tapped into their network of inspired local creatives to commission artwork and décor for the restaurant.
-Agave Uptown will feature custom translucent porcelain lampshades, planters, votives and mezcal decanters handcrafted by Peter St. Lawrence, a well-established Uptown artist and early collaborator of Art Murmur.
-Geana Sieburger of GDS Cloth Goods, created custom aprons and linen shirts for the staff members from her Oakland studio and Andrea Bacigalupo, crafted custom wall panels setting jicara gourds in translucent epoxy.
+Peter St. Lawrence, a well-established Uptown artist and early collaborator of Art Murmur, created custom translucent porcelain lampshades, planters, votives and mezcal decanters.
+Geana Sieburger of GDS Cloth Goods, designed custom aprons and linen shirts for the staff members from her Oakland studio and Andrea Bacigalupo, crafted custom wall panels setting jicara gourds in translucent epoxy.

 In many ways the marriage of cultures is often cultivated through design and Arcsine is proud to have played a part in firmly planting Agave Uptown, a home for authentic Oaxacan cuisine, into the diverse heart of Oakland.